 GSNR takes any impacts to air quality and the climate very seriously.
-And, despite the noted impacts, GSNR's activities will still comply with the permitting and regulatory requirements of air districts with jurisdiction over the project.
+GSNR's activities will comply with the permitting and regulatory requirements of air districts with jurisdiction over the project.
 Additionally, GSNR would implement feasible mitigation measures, such as: